TauGuide/tau-guide-documents/docs/tau-conceptual-guide.md

 ```
 ```
 Abstract
-We describe the systems Tau-Chain and Agoras, the former being a peer-to- peer network which is fully and effectively defined by its users, and the latter being an economy built on those capabilities, facilitating economics of knowl- edge among other supporting aspects.
+We describe the systems Tauchain and Agoras, the former being a peer-to- peer network which is fully and effectively defined by its users, and the latter being an economy built on those capabilities, facilitating economics of knowl- edge among other supporting aspects.
 Tau is a next-generation intelligent social